ellisp/ellisp.github.io/_posts/2016-05-29-standard-deviation-confidence-intervals.md

 ![coverage](/img/0042-sd-ci-coverage.svg)

 The test is admittedly a tough one, albeit realistically real world.
-The population data from which my samples are drawn are the [simulated unit record file microdata from the New Zealand Income Survey 2011](http://www.stats.govt.nz/tools_and_services/microdata-access/nzis-2011-cart-surf.aspx), which I've written about in [numerous posts](/blog/index_by_tag.html).
-The distribution of weekly income in this data set is complex; it could perhaps be described as a mixture of
+The population data from which my samples are drawn are the [simulated unit record file microdata](http://www.stats.govt.nz/tools_and_services/microdata-access/nzis-2011-cart-surf.aspx) from Statistics New Zealand's New Zealand Income Survey 2011, which I've written about in [numerous posts](/blog/index_by_tag.html).
+The distribution of weekly income in this data set is complex; it could perhaps be described as a mixture of:

 * individuals with positive income that is approximately log-normal distributed;
 * individuals with negative income of some difficult-to-describe distribution;